-- Learn about clinical examination of cancer by blood tests, pap smear test and biopsy.
-Learn about diagnosis of cancer by X-rays, CT scan, MRI and Mammography. - Able to apply computational tools in cancer prediction
+- Learn about clinical examination of cancer by blood tests(L3). - Learn about clinical examination of cancer by pap smear test and biopsy(L3). - Learn about diagnosis of cancer by CT scan and MRI(L3). - Learn about diagnosis of cancer by X-rays and Mammography(L3). - Able to apply computational tools in cancer prediction(L2)